 Enlightium Academy school code: 481292.

-AP courses are available with the Silver, Gold, Platinum and Diamond tuition support packages.
+AP courses are available with the Silver, Sivler+, Gold, Diamond, and Sapphire Live tuition support packages.
+AP courses are not available to part-time students.
 Add-on charges will be scheduled within 30 days of class assignment.
 These add-on charges include the cost of books.
 The Accounting Department will reach out via email to arrange a payment.
 Discounts do not apply to AP or premium World Language courses.

 *Students can purchase tutoring minutes for phone support and screen-sharing services, as needed.

 **includes the price of required books.
 Families can choose to purchase the book on their own and Enlightium can apply a credit to the tuition for the price of the book, provided it is within the listed price range (see the "Textbooks and Reimbursement" tab for more information).